open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.Extensions.AWSXRay/README.md

 dotnet add package OpenTelemetry.Exporter.OpenTelemetryProtocol
 ```

-Next, in your application’s **Startup.cs** add the instrumentation and the OTLP exporter as services in the `ConfigureServices` method.
+Next, in your application's **Startup.cs** add the instrumentation and the OTLP exporter as services in the `ConfigureServices` method.
 Make sure to call `AddXRayTraceId()` in the **beginning** when building `TracerProviderBuilder`.
 If you want to trace AWS services, make sure to configure `AWSXRayPropagator`.

 ```
 using OpenTelemetry.Contrib.Extensions.AWSXRay.Trace;